skypjack/entt/docs/md/entity.md

-Finally, `EnTT` is configured via a few compile-time definitions to make some of its parts implicitly thread-safe, roughly speaking only the ones that really make sense and can't be turned around.<br/>
+Finally, `EnTT` is configured via a few compile-time definitions to make some of its parts implicitly thread-safe, roughly speaking only the ones that really make sense and can not be turned around.<br/>
 In particular, when multiple instances of objects referencing the type index generator (such as the `registry` class) are used in different threads, then it might be useful to define `ENTT_USE_ATOMIC`.<br/>